Superadobe: History

-Although it is not known exactly how long, Earthbag shelters have been used for decades, primarily as implements of refuge in times of war.
-Military infantrymen have used sand filled sacks to create bunkers and barriers for protection prior to World War I. In the last century other earthbag buildings have undergone extensive research and are slowly beginning to gain worldwide recognition as a plausible solution to provide affordable housing.

-German architect Frei Otto is said to have experimented with earthbags, as is more recently Gernot Minke.
-It was Nader Khalili who popularized earthbag construction.
-Initially in 1984 in response to a NASA call for housing designs for future human settlements on the Moon and on Mars, he proposed to use moon dust to fill the plastic Superadobe tubes and velcro together the layers (instead of barbed wire).
+Nader Khalili popularized earthbag construction.
+Initially in 1984 in response to a NASA call for housing designs for future human settlements on the Moon and on Mars, he proposed using Moon dust to fill the plastic Superadobe tubes and velcroing together the layers (instead of using barbed wire).
 He came to term his particular technique of earthbag construction "Superadobe".
 Some projects have been done using bags as low-tech foundations for straw-bale construction.
 They can be covered in a waterproof membrane to keep the straw dry.

-In 1995, 15 refugee shelters were built in Iran, by Nader Khalili and the United Nations Development Programme (UNDP) and the United Nations High Commissioner for Refugees (UNHCR) in response to refugees from the Persian Gulf War.
-According to Khalili the cluster of 15 domes that was built could have been repeated by the thousands.
+In 1995, Khalili built 15 refugee shelters in Iran, with the United Nations Development Programme (UNDP) and the United Nations High Commissioner for Refugees (UNHCR), in response to refugees from the Persian Gulf War.
+According to Khalili, the cluster of 15 domes that was built could have been repeated by the thousands.
 The government dismantled the camp a few years later.

-Since then, the Superadobe Method has been put to use in Canada, Mexico, Brazil, Belize, Costa Rica, Chile, Iran, India, Russia, Mali, and Thailand, as well as in the U.S.
+Since then, the Superadobe Method has been put to use in Canada, Mexico, Brazil, Belize, Costa Rica, Chile, Iran, India, Russia, Mali, and Thailand, as well as in the United States.

 While Superadobe constructions have generally been limited to approximately 4 meters in diameter, larger structures have been created by grouping several "beehives" together to form a network of domes.
 There is a 32′ (10m) dome being constructed in the San Ignacio area of Belize, which when finished will be the center dome of an eco-resort complex.

 BBC News reported in March 2019 that superadobe structures have withstood earthquakes as severe as 7.2 magnitude.